martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 - Lines with *only* a ;-comment, and nothing else, are completely ignored - even their indentation is irrelevant.
 - Whitespace-only lines at the beginning of a new expression are ignored, but a whitespace-only line (including a zero-length line) ends an expression.

+Here's a notional example, with a sweet-expression on the left and its equivalent traditional s-expression on the right (this won't *run* if you type it in, since we have no function called "a"):

+    a b c d        =>   (a b c d
+      e f g                (e f g)
+      h i                  (h i)
+      j k                  (j k
+        l m                   (l m)
+        n o                   (n o))
+      p                    p
+      q r s                (q r s))

 So, just type in your expression, and type a blank line (an extra Enter) to indicate that you're done.
+Don't indent the first line of an expression; we'll discuss what that does in a moment.

-Here's a trivial example; type this in, and enter a blank line (*Enter* *Enter*) to calculate it:
+Here's a trivial *executable* example; type this in, and enter a blank line (*Enter* *Enter*) to calculate it:

     subseq "Hello"
       1
       3

 Be sure to type *Enter* *Enter* (a blank line) to execute the expression.